apache/linkis-website/community/how-to-sign-apache-icla.md

 ![sign](https://user-images.githubusercontent.com/29391030/153529853-e6869cd4-7193-4403-8ebe-3d5b65e1d310.png)

-**5.After signing, send the icla.pdf command as `username-icla.pdf` to the email address provided by the instructor (The email address is `secretary@apache.org`), here is the mail template:**
+**5. After signing, send the icla.pdf command as `username-icla.pdf` to the email address provided by the instructor (The email address is `secretary@apache.org`), here is the mail template:**

 ```html
 To: secretary@apache.org